WitorDev/Todo-App/README.md

 ``THIS WEBAPP IS FOR YOU!``

 A simple Todo App created with HTML CSS and Vanilla Javascript where you can create you todos as well as mark them as done.
-As soon as you've taken care of your current todo you can simply get rid of it clicking the remove button.
+As soon as you've taken care of your current todo you can simply get rid of it by clicking the remove button.